MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer.md

 The `navigator.install` call can receive an object with a set of parameters that specify different installation behaviours for the app.

 * **mode**: Due to the evolving nature of PWAs, there are different surfaces where these can be installed.
-The optional parameters that can be passed on to the `navigator.install` call can hint to the UA if the app should be installed as a standalone app or as a sidebar bar if supported. `mode` is an array of values that hint to the preferred way of installing the app.
+The optional parameters that can be passed on to the `navigator.install` call can hint to the UA if the app should be installed as a standalone app or as a sidebar app if supported. `mode` is an array of values that hint to the preferred way of installing the app.
 Among the values it can have are `default` and `side_panel`.
-These values will always fallback to a standalone installation.
+If the requested mode is not supported by the UA, installation will proceed by falling back to a standalone installation.

 As an example, you could try to install the elk PWA in a browser that supports a sidebar with this code: